EchoVault/SugarDB/docs/docs/extension/embedded.md

 ## Important considerations

-Programmatically extending EchoVault like this brings some challenges:
+Programmatically extending SugarDB like this brings some challenges:

 - If you're running in cluster mode, you have to make sure the custom command is added to all the nodes and that the command's key extraction and handler function implementations are exactly identical.
 Otherwise, the cluster will not be able to accurately sync the command's side effects across the cluster.
-- When removing commands programmetically, you must make sure to remove the commands accross the entire cluster otherwise, the nodes with the missing command will not be able to replicate the command's side effects.
+- When removing commands programmatically, you must make sure to remove the commands accross the entire cluster otherwise, the nodes with the missing command will not be able to replicate the command's side effects.

 Due to the reasons above, it's recommended that programmatically adding/removing commands should be done in standalone mode.
 It can be done in a cluster, but you must be careful and take into account the considerations above.